dyan-dy/dyan-dy.github.io/_pages/about.md

 Drawing on my interdisciplinary background, I affirm the importance of Epistemic Pluralism, which encompasses concepts such as Decoloniality, Multilingualism, Pluriversality, Transcultural/Transregional Knowledge Production, and Global South Epistemologies.

-I did my bachelor's thesis under the supervision of [Prof. Xiao-Chun Huang](https://ling.whu.edu.cn/view/23595.html) and my masters thesis of [Prof. Serge Belongie](https://sergebelongie.github.io/).
+I completed my bachelor's thesis under the supervision of [Prof. Xiao-Chun Huang](https://ling.whu.edu.cn/view/23595.html) and my master's thesis under [Prof. Serge Belongie](https://sergebelongie.github.io/).
+I also received hands-on support from [Dr. Dan Wang](https://danalaina.github.io/) and [Dr. Nico Lang](https://langnico.github.io/).
+I am deeply grateful for their patience and guidance throughout my research, which not only made the process of knowledge production more accessible but also rendered it more comprehensible and perceivable.

 My previous experience lies in Natural Language Processing(NLP) and 3D Computer Vision(3DCV).
-With the skillset of machine learning, deep neural network, neural radiance field(NeRFs) and computer graphics, I am always open to find collaboration to answer scientific questions on:
+With the skillset of machine learning, deep neural network, neural radiance field(NeRFs) and computer graphics, I am always open to find collaboration to answer open questions on:
 - re-evaluating knowledge inside large models,
-- spatial information perception of intelligent agent with multi-modality input.
+- spatial information perception of intelligent agent with multi-modality,
+- memory efficient computing.

 <!-- This is the front page of a website that is powered by the [Academic Pages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
 [GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the respository.
 This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
 You can fork [this repository](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and markdown files, add your own PDFs and other content, and have your own site for free, with no ads!
 An older version of this template powers my own personal website at [stuartgeiger.com](http://stuartgeiger.com), which uses [this Github repository](https://github.com/staeiou/staeiou.github.io). -->